obsidianmd/obsidian-help/en/Editing and formatting/Properties.md

 > ---
 > ```

-## Predefined properties
+## Default properties

-Obsidian comes with a set of predefined properties:
+Obsidian comes with a set of default properties:

 | Property | Description |
 |-|-|